 Deitrick tells me via telephone, “Much of the music I recorded was on cheap or borrowed tape recorders.
 I just sent Josh this tape I found not long ago, where I was sitting at the kitchen table and playing a piece that I’d written for my wife, while she was making dinner.
 You can hear a pan drop in the middle of it.
 It’s been surprising and great to learn that people all around the world are enjoying my music.
 I just found out that I have a big following in Denmark—and in Japan!”

 Rosenthal’s knack for unusual sounds has also led him to work with young and ascendant artists, like Daniel Bachman and Gwenifer Raymond, whose work is singular but clearly indebted to the American Primitive tradition.
-(See a full transcription of Raymond’s “Requiem for John Fahey” on page 58.)
+(See a full transcription of Raymond’s “Requiem for John Fahey” in this issue.)
 “Jeff Davidson at WFMU tipped me to Gwenifer,” Rosenthal says.
 “She struck me as a sort of unicorn—a young woman from Wales who channels John Hurt and Skip James.
 Then I found out she’s an astrophysicist, so throw that in.
 She’s a really cool person and is clearly very proficient, but brings in her own ideas, too.
 I gravitate toward folks who put an original spin on traditional music, and she certainly does that.”

 “Working with Josh—who feels like a genuine renegade in the contemporary corporatocracy of the music industry, a man out of time—has been a pretty life-changing experience: going from playing glorified open mics with two men and a dog to getting really positive press from publications I respect; heading over to the States; putting a record out on real, honest-to-god vinyl.
 It all seems a little alternative universe sometimes,” Raymond says via email.
 “I had a lot of Tompkins Square records before any of my association with it started, and I really think the world needs a label like it, hipper than hip and stone-aged.”